 The airport is clean and well-run, with a reputation for quick processing times and friendly staff members.
-Currently in the final stages of a major renovation, by early 2012 Helsinki Vantaa International Airport will see the addition of more shops and restaurants, as well as more seating areas for passengers.
+Major renovation was completed in 2012, incorporating the addition of more shops and restaurants, as well as more seating areas for passengers.

 Flights to Helsinki Vantaa International Airport are available from many destinations worldwide, including London, Moscow, Berlin, Athens, Edinburgh, Paris, Toronto, New York, Hong Kong, Beijing, Seoul and Dubai.

-The airport is situated about 12 miles (20km) from Helsinki city centre.
+The airport is situated about 11 miles (17km) from Helsinki city centre.

 Getting to the city